An Autumn Walk in Time. Born in October

-(Diverging, because it bugs me: Australia, a massive slice of the supercontinent Gondwana that split up almost 200 million years ago, has managed to beautifully preserve prehistoric flora and fauna.
-All until the Brits colonised their shores, about two hundred years ago.
+(Diverging, because it bugs me: Australia, a massive slice of the supercontinent Gondwana that split up almost 200 million years ago, has managed to preserve prehistoric flora and fauna beautifully.
+All until the Brits colonised their shores about two hundred years ago.
 Today, Australia witnesses the worst extinction rate in the world, affecting plants, animals and aboriginals.
 All curtesy to the “enlightenment”.)

 Back to the Getae.
 Of course, they did not leave written traces, so “logically”, they were pretty dumb.
-Except they understood nature and knew the use of every single plant that I’m staring at and were capable of performing brain surgery using natural sedatives that worked just as well as the chemical cocktail of anaesthetics and analgesics used today.
+Except they understood nature and knew the use of every single plant at which I was staring cluelessly and were capable of performing brain surgery using natural sedatives that worked just as well as the chemical cocktail of anaesthetics and analgesics used today.

-They understood that the body could not be healed if the soul is ignored.
-Their mysticism is almost impossible to even fathom today.
+They understood that it was out of the question to heal the body while ignoring the soul.
+Their mysticism is almost impossible even to fathom today.

-They knew so many things which they passed onto the next generation orally, as the tradition still continues nowadays in small, isolated communities around the Carpathian Mountains.
+They knew so many things, which they passed onto the next generation orally, as the tradition continues nowadays in small, isolated communities around the Carpathian Mountains.
 Orally!

 Their healing knowledge must have been reliable since, many millennia later, the Greeks assumed it and used it to create the basis of modern medicine.

 Later, but still, far back in the BC years, a smart old guy called Zalmoxis came into the picture.
-A wise king who renounced his Getae throne to become an ascetic and initiate his nation in the metaphysical secrets of immortality.
+A wise king, Zalmoxis renounced his Getae throne to become an ascetic and initiate his nation in immortality’s metaphysical secrets.

-This guy, like a few others after him, went down into a cave at some point and his people believed him dead.
-Only that he re-emerged four years later (not three days!) very much alive and mega-spiritualised and taught his people that the soul is immortal, it does not commence and ends with a physical form.
-The physical form is only temporary accommodation for the soul that is capable of transcending infinite time and spaces.
+Like a few others after him, this guy went down into a cave at some point, and his people believed him dead.
+He re-emerged four years later (not three days!) very much alive and mega-spiritualised and taught his people that the soul is immortal.
+It does not commence nor ends with a physical form.
+The physical form is only temporary accommodation for the soul capable of transcending infinite time and spaces.

 It might be why the Getae accepted that the ephemeral body is not as important as the spiritual existence.
 It might be why they fought their wars with a ferocity never matched, not afraid of death, but looking forward to the next reincarnation, the next temporary accommodation.